Submit a Freedom Project Now <--Click here!

 To submit a completed freedom project, format in PDF for text and pictures (3-4 pages).
 If published to YouTube, TeacherTube, or Vimeo just send link.
 If you need assistance please go to our Freedom Projects page for more information.

-Our hope is that teachers will enjoy this site as a resource for developing creative curriculum by providing overall frameworks that challenge students to think critically about the concept of freedom.
-Because we respect teachers' judgment, the ideas and approaches will not be prescribed in minute details.
-Teachers are in the best position to fill in the details because they know their students' backgrounds and needs.
+Our hope is that teachers will enjoy this site as a resource for developing/sharing creative curricula by providing overall frameworks that challenge students to think critically about the concept of freedom.
+Because we respect teachers' judgment concerning students' needs, we do not expect curriculum plans to be standardized.
+Teachers are in the best position to provide detailed directions/approaches that meet their students' needs, abilities, interests given the students' backgrounds.

 The History of 4 Freedoms